 - more than 250 new bike parking spaces.

-The new station precinct will create 3500 square metres of new public space through the reconfiguration of road space.
+The new station precinct will create 3500 square metres of new public space by reconfiguring road space.

 Grattan Street will turn into a grand promenade with a dense tree canopy to provide shade and wind protection.

 Barry Street will remain closed to traffic at Grattan Street and landscaped to create a new public space that helps facilitate the broader vision for an upgraded University Square.
 The Barry Street space will be pedestrian and cycling friendly, and will include a series of ‘garden rooms’ for social gatherings, and a dense tree canopy.

 Landscaping along Royal Parade will include bluestone pavements, street furniture and new tree plantings, with central vegetation plantings separating tram lines from through traffic.

-The new station precinct will sit within a broader network of other parks in the area including Lincoln Square, Royal Park, Argyle Place and the Carlton Gardens.
+The new station precinct will sit within a broader network of other parks in the area including Lincoln Square, Royal Park, Argyle Place and Carlton Gardens.

-Landscaping for the Parkville precinct will use leading water-sensitive design to reduce flood risk, reduce stormwater runoff and provide passive irrigation to plants.
+Landscaping in the Parkville precinct will use leading water-sensitive design to reduce flood risk, reduce stormwater runoff and provide passive irrigation to plants.